subatomicglue/flaming-monkey-head-musicplayer-react/README.md

     - **Auto Click Removal:** Fade to Silence 0.1s from end of track to avoid pop.

 ## Future Work:
-  - amazon music has 2 times, left (time elapsed) and right (-time left), hovering above the progress meter, on mouse over
+  - 2 times: left (time elapsed) and right (-time left), hovering above the progress meter, on mouse over
   - add a copy button to the end of the media:// url
   - playlist system
     - In Browser:   [+] shows on mouse over, adds to queue